-• Bay Path University and the Women's Fund of Western Massachusetts have joined forces to allow Women's Fund LIPPI participants access to online resources at Bay Path, such as online classroom tools and virtual sessions with instructors.
-Those in the program will be able to receive three undergraduate or graduate credits from Bay Path for their participation.

-- The Women's Fund of Western MA also ran the first year of their new Young Women's Initiative, with a group of 17 self-motivated young women from Springfield between the ages of 12 and 24.
+- Bay Path University and the Women's Fund of Western Massachusetts have joined forces to allow Women's Fund LIPPI participants access to online resources at Bay Path, such as online classroom tools and virtual sessions with instructors.
+Those in the program will be able to receive three undergraduate or graduate credits from Bay Path for their participation. - The Women's Fund of Western MA also ran the first year of their new Young Women's Initiative, with a group of 17 self-motivated young women from Springfield between the ages of 12 and 24.
 They participated in a nine-month program that assisted them in identifying challenges that young women face in the community and giving them the skills to advocate for solutions. - The Healing Racism Institute of Pioneer Valley, continues to facilitate 2-day Healing Racism sessions, now in the fifth year, in which more than 600 key community stakeholders in over 175 organizations have participated.

-- Continue to encourage community engagement strategies that included under-represented populations (immigrant, ethnic minority, low-income and geographically isolated). - Increase awareness and utilization of the Plan for Progress through outreach and advocacy by Plan for Progress members and implementers.
+• Continue to encourage community engagement strategies that included under-represented populations (immigrant, ethnic minority, low-income and geographically isolated).

+- Increase awareness and utilization of the Plan for Progress through outreach and advocacy by Plan for Progress members and implementers. - Development of a regional website benchmarking progress of initiatives related to this goal area, with funding committed by the Community Foundation of Western Massachusetts and the Davis and MassMutual Foundations.